elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Flyweight pattern belongs to the Structural design pattern category.
+      <strong>Interview Response:</strong> The Flyweight pattern is classified as a Structural design pattern.
     </div>
   </div>
 </details>

 ---

-### What objects that participate in the Flyweight Pattern?
+### What types of objects are involved in the Flyweight Pattern?

 <details>
   <summary>